drmbt/comfyui-dreambait-nodes/README.md

----
-updated: 2024-08-22T00:08:10+02:00
----

 ## comfyui-dreambait-nodes

-A collection of forks, QoL nodes and utilities for ComfyUI
+A collection of forks, QoL nodes, and utilities for ComfyUI.

+### Nodes Overview

-### Aspect Pad Image For Outpainting
+#### Aspect Pad Image For Outpainting

-A node to calculate args for default comfy node 'Pad Image For Outpainting' based on justifying and expanding to common SDXL and SD1.5 aspect ratios
+A node to calculate arguments for the default ComfyUI node 'Pad Image For Outpainting' based on justifying and expanding to common SDXL and SD1.5 aspect ratios.

 ![](/examples/aspect_pad_for_outpainting.png)

-### Load Media
+#### Load Media

-LoadMedia class for loading images, and videos as image sequences.

-    This class provides functionality to load images from a file path, which can be a single image, a directory of images, or a video file (.mp4, .mov).
-It supports extracting frames from video files and treating them as image sequences.

-    Disclaimer:
-    There is a known issue with resizing mismatched resolution images.
-If using a path to a directory, make sure all images are the same size to avoid potential issues.

-    TO-DO:
-    - properly handle mismatched tensor sizes in dir with different resolution assets
-    - fork in [Crystools](https://github.com/crystian/ComfyUI-Crystools) style metadata extractor
+**Category:** Image

+Loads media from various sources with advanced options for sequence handling.

+- Supports images, directories, videos, archives (zip/tar/7z), and URLs.
+- Smart sorting options including visual similarity-based ordering.
+- Seamless loop creation with `loop_first_frame`.

-### Multi Min/Max
+#### Multi Min/Max

-a fork of [Impact-Pack MinMax](https://github.com/ltdrdata/ComfyUI-Impact-Pack) that can accept up to 8 values
+A node that finds the minimum or maximum value among multiple inputs.
+Forked from Impact Pack's MinMax node, extended to support up to 8 inputs.
+Accepts any comparable type and returns the min/max value of the same type.

-### String Item Menu
+#### String Item Menu

-a context selector that extracts an item's index from a list of delimiter separated strings
+A context selector that extracts an item's index from a list of delimiter-separated strings.

+#### TextPlusPlus

+Combines text with optional prepend, append, and override operations.

+#### NumberPlusPlus

+A node to perform arithmetic operations on a number, including pre-addition, multiplication, and post-addition.
+It also provides formatted string outputs for the number, its integer representation, and a boolean indicating if the number is greater than 0.

+#### NumberRemap

+A node to remap a number from one range to another.

+#### BoolPlusPlus

+A node to handle boolean operations with additional features.

+#### SwitchDuo

+A node that switches between two outputs based on a boolean value.
+Supports overriding the boolean value with an optional input.

+#### ListItemSelector

+A node to select an item from a list based on a given index.

+#### ImageFrameBlend

+A node to blend frames of an image sequence.